7 rooftop bars to view the total solar eclipse

 UP on the Roof, 250 Riverplace #800, Greenville, South Carolina; +1 864 242 4000

-Chicken N Pickle in Kansas City, Missouri
+Chicken N Pickle in North Kansas City, Missouri

-A partial eclipse will be visible in all of Kansas City -- but you'll only see the whole thing if you head north.
+A partial eclipse will be visible in all of Kansas City -- but you'll only see the whole thing if you head a few miles north to North Kansas City.
 One rooftop that fits the bill?
 The one adorning the Chicken N Pickle.

 From 12-4 p.m., this unique property will host an eclipse party on its massive rooftop.
 On offer will be viewing glasses, glow-in-the-dark swag and drink specials, giveaways, an aerial bartender, a DJ and two pickleball tournaments.
 Tickets are $10 each and are available starting July 21.
 Chicken N Pickle, 1761 Burlington St, North Kansas City, Missouri; +1 816 537 1400